 Cementum is an ultra-thin mineralized layer that covers the surface of a tooth's root.

 It's affected by the decay process, just like the other calcified tissues.
 But it's so thin and destroyed so readily that we've confined our discussion to just dentin and enamel.

-It's the tissues listed above that are involved with decay formation via the process of demineralization.
-Yes, a tooth's nerve (a non-calcified tissue) can be damaged by the presence of decay but that's a separate issue (a side effect) and certainly doesn't always occur.
+Yes, a tooth's nerve (an interior, non-calcified tissue) can be damaged during the process.
+But that's a secondary issue (a side effect) and fortunately doesn't always occur.